BastilleBSD/bastille-ui/README.md

 go run .
 ```

+API config file: `api/config.json`
+WebUI config file: `web/config.json`

 Request made via the API must contain an `Authorization: Bearer API_KEY` header.
 The
-`API_KEY` can be set inside the `config.json` file.
+`API_KEY` can be set inside the `api/config.json` file.
 The `API_KEY` is set every time
-the program starts, and can also be changed via the webui.
+the program starts.

-The `config.json` file also contains a default username and password to log in via the
+For the WebUI, the `web/config.json` file contains a default username and password to log in via the
 webui.
 Simply visit http://host:port to get started.

+To use the console on the homepage, you need to `pkg install ttyd`.

 ## API Examples